githall/Plato/CONTRIBUTING.md

 ## HTML Coding Conventions

+All HTML should be well-formed and W3C validated HTML 5.

+- Use proper document structure
+- Try to minimize complex nesting
+- Declare the correct HTML 5 doctype
+- Always close tags
+- Always use lower case for HTML elements
+- Use alt attribute with images
+- Use title attribute whenever possible
+- Place external style sheets within the &lt;head&gt; tag
+- Place external JavaScript just above the closing &lt;/body&gt; tag
+- Avoid adding external JavaScript in the  &lt;head&gt; tag
+- Avoid inline &lt;script&gt; tags - alays use external JS
+- Avoid inline &lt;style&gt; tags - always use external CSS
-- Avoid inline JavaScript or CSS within HTML mark-up (all JavaScript and CSS should be within external files)
+- Avoid inline styling.
+Avoid using the style attribute on HTML elements, external CSS classes should be used to control elemrnt styling
 - Always use camelCase for HTML element ids
-- Always ensure the "data"  prefix is present for HTML 5 data attributes, data-provide="hello" is good whilst provide="hello" is bad
+- Always ensure the "data" prefix is present for all HTML 5 data attributes, data-provide="hello" is good whilst provide="hello" is bad
-- Avoid using the style attribute on HTML elements, CSS classes should be used to control elemrnt styling
-- Avoid 2 or more elements on the same page the same id
+- Avoid 2 or more elements on the same page with the same id
 - Validate all HTML mark-up against the W3C Markup Validation Service (https://validator.w3.org/)
 - Whenever possible add support for Accessible Rich Internet Applications or ARIA attributes (https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA)

+**HTML Semantics**

+Semantic elements = elements with a meaning.

+Use semantically correct HTML to represent elements.
+A semantic element clearly describes its meaning to both the browser and the developer.

+Examples of non-semantic elements include &lt;div&gt; and &lt;span&gt; - these elements tell us nothing about the content.

+Examples of semantic elements include &lt;h1&gt;, &lt;p&gt;, &lt;form&gt;, &lt;table&gt;,, &lt;header&gt;, &lt;footer&gt;, &lt;main&gt;, &lt;article&gt; etc - these elements more clearly describe the content contained within them.

+For further information please refer to https://www.w3schools.com/html/html5_semantic_elements.asp

 ## Naming Conventions

-Always use the same naming convention for all your code.
+Always use a consistent naming convention for all your code.

 ## Automated Testing